sav-che/TL-2/Authors/Rick, Johann (Johannes) {std. Rick}.md

-> [!cite] BHL link: this entry starts at [page 780](https://www.biodiversitylibrary.org/item/103624#page/794/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 780](https://www.biodiversitylibrary.org/page/33190251) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rick, Johann \[Johannes\] (1869-1946), Austrian mycologist and clergyman (S. J.); high school teacher at the Stella Matutina, Feldkirch, Vorarlberg 1894-1898; from 1899-1902 at Valkenburg, Netherlands, for theological studies; in 1903 at Barro in Portugal studying Portugese; from 1903-1915 teacher at the Jesuit College at S. Leopoldo, Rio Grande do Sul, Brazil; from 1915 doing social work; from 1929 professor of theology in the Seminary of S. Leopoldo; from 1942-1946 at S. Salvador, Rio Grande do Sul. (*Rick*).
+Rick, Johann \[Johannes\] (1869-1946), Austrian mycologist and clergyman (S. J.); high school teacher at the Stella Matutina, Feldkirch, Vorarlberg 1894-1898; from 1899-1902 at Valkenburg, Netherlands, for theological studies; in 1903 at Barro in Portugal studying Portugese; from 1903-1915 teacher at the Jesuit College at S. Leopoldo, Rio Grande do Sul, Brazil; from 1915 doing social work; from 1929 professor of theology in the Seminary of S. Leopoldo; from 1942-1946 at S. Salvador, Rio Grande do Sul.
+**Abbreviated name**: *Rick*

 #### Herbarium and types